 - 1. Charles Krulak's values come from his father and the Corps.
 Take a look at the infographic and locate these two influences in the list of external influences.
-As a group, look at the other words in the list of internal influences and discuss how a Marine can derive foundational values from them. - 2.
+As a group, look at the other words in both lists of internal and external influences and discuss how a Marine can derive foundational values from them. - 2.
 As a group, identify how specific foundational values build resiliency and the ability to persevere and prevail.
 Secondly, discuss possible sources for those values. - 3.
 What can a Marine do if one of his/her foundational values is negatively impacting the ability to build resiliency and to persevere and prevail?